 While complications are rare, ICL can carry potential risks.
 You should not have ICL if:

 - Your doctor determines that the shape of your eye is not an appropriate fit for ICL

 - You do not meet the minimum endothelial cell density for your age at the time of the implantation

-The best way to find out if you’re a good candidate is to come in for an EyeAnalysis consultation at Kugler Vision and talk to Lance Kugler, MD about your personal situation and considerations.
+The best way to find out if you’re a good candidate is to come in for an EyeAnalysis consultation at Kugler Vision and talk to Lance Kugler, MD and our other surgeons about your personal situation and considerations.